camunda-community-hub/camunda-bpm-elasticsearch/docs/userguide.md

 ##### Installation in Tomcat Distribution

-In order to install the Elasticsearch process engine plugin in the camunda Tomcat distribution, the following steps are necessary:
+In order to install the Elasticsearch process engine plugin in the Camunda Tomcat distribution, the following steps are necessary:

 * Download a pre-packaged distribution from [camunda.org](http://camunda.org/download/).